hartwigmedical/hmftools/serve/README.md

 SERVE generates clinical evidence in the following datamodel:
  - Treatment (name of trial or drug(s))
+ - Relevant treatment approaches of the knowledgebase (the drug classes of the treatment related to the event)
+ - Curated treatment approaches of the knowledgebase (the curated drug classes of the treatment related to the event)
  - Cancer type (annotated with DOID) for which the treatment is considered on-label.
  - Blacklist cancer types (annotated with DOID) that should be children of the main cancer type and are used for blacklisting specific types of the main cancer type.